How to Build Brand Trust Using Empathy-based Marketing

 By Abby Schachter

 How can you connect with and convert more customers?
-Empathetic marketing is the latest marketing method and perhaps our favorite approach so far because it encourages thoughtfulness and quality over quantity.
+Empathetic marketing is the one of latest marketing methods and perhaps our favorite approach so far because it encourages thoughtfulness and quality over quantity.
 This practice encourages companies to tell a more personal, meaningful story which ultimately builds brand trust.

-As Sitecore’s Product Marketing Director, Jill Grozalsky says, “In order to make a connection with an end user and build a level of trust, brands need to deliver empathy.”
+As Sitecore’s Director of DX Product Marketing & Evangelism, Jill Grozalsky Roberson says, “In order to make a connection with an end user and build a level of trust, brands need to deliver empathy.”

 In a strange way, empathetic marketing isn’t new.
 Leveraging emotions as a sales tactic has always been an element to sales success.
 What has changed is the way companies go about assessing and understanding their market.
 We’re seeing an insurgence of transparency and a new level of honesty.
 Value is in demand and it’s quickly becoming a 2021 trend.